-While I intend to continue discussing the life and work of Margaret Tait, from hereon in I shall do so with reference to the hand-painted and hand-drawn films she produced throughout her career as a filmmaker.1 These films are:
+While I intend to continue discussing the life and work of Margaret Tait, from hereon in I shall do so with reference to the hand-painted and hand-drawn films she produced throughout her career as a filmmaker.
+1)For a more general discussion of her work until the late 1970s, see Leggett, 1979.
+These films are:

 Calypso (35mm/16mm, colour, sound, 4:29, 1955)

 John MacFadyen (The Stripes in The Tartan) (35mm/16mm, colour, sound, 3:30, 1970)